minhnguyen-eth/bigtime-playwright/README.md

-# BigTime Automation Testing Project Copy right https://bigapptech.vn/
+# BigTime Automation Testing Project, Copy right https://bigapptech.vn/

 This is an automation testing project for **BigTime**, a timekeeping, payroll, and human resource management system.